lowercaserace/magento-encoded-modules-list/README.md

 # Magento Encoded Modules
-The purpose of this repository is to maintain a list of Magento 1 / Magento 2 vendors who use encoding to obscure code; making life difficult for clients and developers.
+The purpose of this repository is to maintain a list of Magento 1 / Magento 2 vendors who use encoding to obfuscate code; making life difficult for clients and developers.
 This list will serve as a **WARNING** to clients and Magento developers to either stay away from these vendors or use them at their own risk as the underlying code used in their modules is not readable.

 ## Risk of Using Ecnoded Magento Modules:
 * Encoded modules cannot be debugged.